Skin wrinkles and blemishes

 - A white, pearled base helps minimize wrinkles.

 Blushes and color washes can help conceal the spidery network of dilated capillaries on the nose and cheeks.
-Powder blushes are preferred because they blend easily on top of foundation.
+Powder blushes blend easily on top of foundation.

 Antioxidant Creams, Lotions, and Ointments